 Having your own travel iron gives you that peace of mind that you’re familiar with and can prepare your shirt on time.
 If there isn’t an ironing board in the hotel just get a clean towel and place it on a flat surface.

 If you are planning to pack shirts for a weeks worth of travel, don’t even bother ironing them before hand.
 You will see when you unpack them why its a waste of time!
 Give yourself plenty of time before arrival to iron your shirts before your event.

 And there you have it!
 You are now equipped with all the knowledge and skills for how to iron your shirt effectively and safely.

 Never underestimate the power of a well ironed shirts, now you can always leave the house in the sharpest of shirts.

 Not only do you want your shirt to be well ironed, fit is king.
 Our Tapered Fit Shirts are designed to accentuate you physique and provide the look for a bespoke tailored piece.
-Check out our best seller here.
+The best shirts for a muscular build.